luga1426/term-project/README.md

 ### 3. How To Run

   - sentences = [ "Write the Sentence in Korean"]
   - After Running the program, the translated sentence should shown on terminal.

+### 4. Used Packages.
+   -torch, transformers, datasets, sentencepiece, accelerate

+### 5. Execution images